 Its viewer rating (i.e. the people the show is actually for) is 81%.

-When you face similar response to your next project, which stat are you going to pay attention to?
+When you face a similar response to your next project, which stat are you going to pay attention to?

-Don’t Make Your Book More Important than It Is
+Don’t Make Your Book More Important Than It Is

-There's a major roadblock that stops many aspiring authors from finding success.
-I see it time and time again with my coaching clients.
+There's a major roadblock that stops many aspiring authors from finding success, and I see it time and time again with my coaching clients.